Electric car wallbox installation: the complete guide

 Depending on the car you pick, you’ll be able to schedule when the charge starts through an accompanying phone app.
 That means you can take advantage of cheaper energy tariffs (overnight, for example) if you have them.

-The good news is that those providers will be able to steer you through that fairly straightforward process, ensuring you end up with the best one for your needs.
-If you're buying a new electric or plug-in hybrid car, then your dealer or manufacturer can likely recommend a supplier.
-But remember the one you’re recommended may not always be the cheapest option, so it’s worth doing your own research as well.
+If you're buying a new electric or plug-in hybrid car, your dealer or manufacturer can likely recommend a supplier.
+But remember, the charger they recommended may not always be the cheapest option, so it’s worth doing your own research as well.
 Take a look at our guide on how to choose the best home EV charger and see whether you’d like a tethered or untethered unit.

 There are also a growing number of third-party installers that may be able to recommend the best wallbox for you from a variety of manufacturers.
 If you’re in any doubt, give one or more of your preferred suppliers a call to discuss the merits of their systems.